memtrip/eosreach-android/android/README.md

 ### TODO:
 - Symbol should be inferred by blockchain requests and not hard coded
 - pull to refresh on each data screen
+    - all three account tabs
 - View action screen
 - Vote for block producer screen
     - a request for the user to vote for memtrip should be at the top
-- Why are actions not being displayed properly?
+- Why are incoming actions not being displayed
+- Create account api
     - Implement the create account api
     - Integrate with create account api with the app
     - Integrate the create account api with Google play store items
 - airdropped tokens?
+- Transaction receipts
     - Store transaction receipts in a database
     - View a list of transaction receipts in settings
+    - View a list of google play account purchases

 ### Clean up
 - remove the homeUp finish from mxandroid